-West Virginia law would allow for up to 15 sportsbooks to launch in the state.
+West Virginia law allows for up to 15 sportsbooks to launch in the state.
 Indeed, BETMGM is the second title to debut on The Greenbrier Resort’s license.
 However, the final number of sportsbooks that will be coming to the state remains unclear.

-This year’s college basketball championship festivities kick-off as it does every year – with Selection Sunday, set for March 15.
+This year’s college basketball championship festivities kick-off as it does every year – with Selection Sunday.
 After teams have played out their seasons, conference tournaments and champions have been crowned, the selection committee determines the tournament bracket and seeding for each team.